 American-made Tube-launched Optically-tracked Wire-guided (TOW) anti-tank guided missiles are a common sight in Syrian combat footage.
 The TOW missile is a large and powerful missile which requires a tripod and significant setup to fire.
 There are numerous videos of various rebel factions using TOWs to destroy Syrian Arab Army tanks, mostly T-55s, T-62s, and T-72s, of which the Syrian army possesses thousands.

 Where do these TOW missiles come from?
 Some are from the United States, where the missile is made.
-The CIA has a program to train rebels with the system.
-The program delivered an unknown number of TOW missiles to the Free Syrian Army and other moderate rebel groups to aid in their fight against Assad.
-The CIA program should not be confused with another Pentagon-led program intended to help rebels fight ISIS.
-One provision of the TOW supply program requires the rebels to return expended missile canisters in exchange for the new missiles.
-However, it seems that plans to control the flow of the TOWs have not been entirely effective, as ISIS has gotten its hands on missiles intended for the rebels.
+The CIA has a program to train rebels with the system and has delivered an unknown number of TOW missiles to the Free Syrian Army and other moderate rebel groups to aid in their fight against Assad.
+One provision of the TOW supply program requires the rebels to return expended missile canisters in exchange for the new missiles, an attempt to prevent them from selling the TOWs.
+However, it seems that such efforts have not been entirely effective, as ISIS has gotten its hands on missiles intended for the rebels.

-The injection of TOWs into the already saturated and chaotic Syrian battlefield also makes the conflict look increasingly like a proxy war.
-Russia backs the Assad regime, the coalition backs the FSA and other moderate rebels.
-This creates increased regional tensions, as Russian-supplied equipment is now being destroyed by US-supplied TOW missiles, and both states are trying to give their side an edge.
-To experienced observers, the Soviet War in Afghanistan, where the CIA supplied Mujaheddin rebels with Stinger MANPADs, immediately comes to mind.
-In the Soviet War in Afghanistan, the Stingers ended up being a thorn in the USSR’s side, taking out a significant if often exaggerated number of Soviet helicopters and ground attack craft.
+The injection of TOWs into the already saturated and chaotic Syrian battlefield demonstrates how the conflict is basically a proxy war.
+To many observers, the Soviet War in Afghanistan, where the CIA supplied Mujaheddin rebels with FIM-92 Stinger surface-to-air missiles, comes to mind as a parallel.
+The Stingers ended up being a thorn in the USSR’s side, taking out a significant if often exaggerated number of Soviet helicopters and ground attack craft.
 The story of TOWs in Syria appears to be similar.
-They are unlikely to be a game changer, but they do offer the FSA a way to keep Assad’s armored forces on edge and stunt mechanized offensives.
-With current estimates generally citing losses of hundreds of Syrian vehicles to TOWs, it seems likely that the TOWs have been at least as effective against Assad’s forces as the Stinger was in Afghanistan, a much needed boost for the FSA.
-However, with TOWs slipping into the hands of ISIS and obliterating the tanks of Russian-backed Assad by the hundreds, there is also the potential for their deployment to backfire.
+They are unlikely to be a game-changer, but they do offer the FSA a way to keep Assad’s armored forces on edge and stunt mechanized offensives.
+With current estimates generally citing losses of hundreds of Syrian vehicles to TOWs, it seems likely that the TOWs have been at least as effective against Assad’s forces as the Stinger was in Afghanistan, a much-needed boost for the FSA.
+However, with many of the missiles slipping into the hands of ISIS, there is certainly the potential for their deployment to backfire.